dy1z/docs/content/guides/2020-02-05-syntax-highlighting.md

 }
 ```

-Make sure you've registered that `all` screen with Tailwind:
+Remember to register that `all` screen with Tailwind:

 ```js
 // tailwind.config.js